Reception Curriculum Newsletter for Spring 2

 Understanding the world/ Speaking & listening:

-This term we will continue to deepen our understanding of number, working towards the number 10 by the end of Spring.
-Children have responded really positively to our new approach of learning each number for a slightly longer time and are now highly skilled at recognising numbers presented in different ways.
+This term we will continue to deepen our understanding of number, working up to and beyond the number 10 by the end of Spring.
 The children are continuing to learn which numbers can be combined to make other numbers using a variety of resources.
-On top of this they are also learning to add and subtract numbers from each other and even solve difficult word problems by drawing their own pictures to aid their working out.
+On top of this, they are also learning to add and subtract numbers from each other and even solve difficult word problems by drawing their own pictures to aid their working out.
 In addition to this, we are focusing on the language of shape, size and measurement in order to ensure the children can order and compare objects.
 This area lends itself well to home observations through baking, shopping, comparing size and weight of toys and discussing time through daily routines.

 What you can do at home to support your child through Tapestry: